teresacho135/react-state-and-props/readme.md

 > You may need to place this inside of a callback to `setState` since updating state actually happens asynchronously.
 [More on that in the React documentation](https://facebook.github.io/react/docs/react-component.html#setstate).

-When your done with this section, [your code should look something like this](https://github.com/ga-wdi-exercises/react-tvmaze/commit/591d4306fb82c1bad5a733581d879674fde11fa1).

 ## Bonuses